1947 Top Ten Pop Countdown Podcast

 On a different record in 1947, Bill Putnam, the studio ace who produced “Peg” also invented overdubbing, so Patti Page could do her own backing vocals on her debut record on Mercury.
 No money in the budget to hire a second singer.
 Patti Page harmonizing with herself became her signature sound.

 The Vitacoustic label foundered after things soured between Putnam and his business partners, and the Harmonicats’ subsequent hits were on Putnam’s own Universal label, then on Mercury into the ’50s.

-#2 Francis Craig & His Orchestra (piano, Francis Craig; vocal, Bob Lamm) – Near You
+#2 Francis Craig and His Orchestra (piano, Francis Craig; vocal, Bob Lamm) – Near You

 Well, halfway through the year, while the instrumental versions of “Peg o’ My Heart” were still battling it out on the charts, another odd record appeared, and on another indie label no one had ever heard of, Nashville’s Bullet Records.
 By the end of August it was #1 on the DJ chart, then Best-Sellers in September, finally winning Billboard’s Pop “Triple Crown” by topping the Jukebox chart October 4 and staying #1 on all three for the next ten weeks.